dsoto/ensp-202-notes/quantitative-argument.md

 # Arguments

+Our scientific progress and the strength of our democracy our based on a shared understanding of how the world is.
+Many of these claims about the world are based in quantitative evidence.
+We are also seeing that people are putting deliberately false but plausible news on the web because it will earn them money.
+How will you use your knowledge of mathematics to sharpen your critical thinking and separate falsehoods from legitimate reporting?
+Will you be able to look at quantitative data and see any problems of justice that the data show?

 You are frequently presented with arguments persuading you to think, act, spend, or vote in a certain way.
 How will you evaluate the validity of these arguments, especially when mathematics is involved?